"A Mind of Her Own,"

 Now, from the infamous third episode, we learn that The Acolyte is about twin girls who were born parthenogenetically from (communist) Lesbian witches.
 That one gravitates towards evil and one towards good merely sets up the reconciliation of the two, as noted, so that there is ultimately no good or evil, only power.
 This is the principle of all modern Leftist politics.

-As it happens, the "good" twin, "Osha" goes over to the Sith, while the "bad" twin, "Mae," who has killed a number of Jedi, agrees to have "Qimir" wipe her memory, after which she does with the Jedi, although we don't really know why.
+As it happens, the "good" twin, "Osha" goes over to the Sith, while the "bad" twin, "Mae," who has killed a number of Jedi, agrees to have "Qimir" wipe her memory, after which she goes with the Jedi, although we don't really know why.

 A group of Jedi show up to test the girls for affinity for the Force.
 However, according to The Phantom Menace, they are "too old"; and even the Jedi children we have already seen in The Acolyte are obviously younger than the twins.
 And there is a bit of a muddle about whether the Jedi can take the girls even against their or their mother's will.
 Apparently not, but it is a little vague.